dfinity/interface-spec/spec/index.md

 The `sender_sig` field is calculated by signing the concatenation of the 11 bytes `\x0Aic-request` (the domain separator) and the 32 byte [request id](#request-id) with the secret key that belongs to the key specified in the last delegation or, if no delegations are present, the public key specified in `sender_pubkey`.

-The delegation field, if present, must not contain more than 20 delegations.
+The delegation field, if present, must not contain more than four delegations.

-### Representation-independent hashing of structured data
+### Representation-independent hashing of structured data {\#hash-of-map}

 Structured data, such as (recursive) maps, are authenticated by signing a representation-independent hash of the data.
 This hash is computed as follows (using SHA256 in the steps below):

 1. For each field that is present in the map (i.e. omitted optional fields are indeed omitted):

-    -   concatenate the hash of the field’s name (in ascii-encoding, without terminal `\x00`) and the hash of the value (with the encoding specified below).
+    -   concatenate the hash of the field's name (in ascii-encoding, without terminal `\x00`) and the hash of the value (with the encoding specified below).

 2. Sort these concatenations from low to high